kolomanschaft/updatejunkie/README.md

 * PyObjC (OSX only)
 * Python-notify2 (GTK only)

-If you run Willhaben on a server you will only need the upper two.
+If you run Willhaben on a server you will only need the upper two which are pure Python.

 ## Setup